na1647/salesDocument/README.md

 });
 ```
 ## Create the model
-The model is a document definition of pdfmake so we can use any features available in pdfmake
+The model is a document definition of pdfmake so we can use any features available in pdfmake.

 To create a model with dynamic data we just need to use a tag with data we want to be modify.
 Per default the tag is sDoc